-Program: Adult Basic Education

-Program Purpose: To assist adults 16 years of age and older and who are not enrolled in school to obtain the
+State Organization: Department of Education Funding Unit: Department of Education Operations Unit: Division of Technical and Adult Education Services Program: Adult Basic Education Program Type: Required Program Purpose: To assist adults 16 years of age and older and who are not enrolled in school to obtain the completion of secondary education, to become literate for employment and for parents to become full partners in the educational development of their children.
 Target Population: 1.
-Adults & Out-of-School youth seeking a high school equivalency diploma through the

-General Educational Development (GED) exam or the External Diploma Program (EDP).
+Adults & Out-of-School youth seeking a high school equivalency diploma through the General Educational Development (GED) exam or the External Diploma Program (EDP).
 2. Adults preparing for college entrance or for enrollment in other postsecondary education or training.
 3. Adults seeking to improve basic academic and computer skills for daily living.
 4. Unemployed or under-skilled workers seeking to obtain or retain a job or to get a promotion.
 5. Parents of young children.
 6. Teenage high school dropouts seeking to obtain or retain a driver's license.
 7. Adults in correctional facilities or regional jails.
 8. Recipients of public assistance.
 9. Adults with limited English proficiency seeking to improve English language skills or prepare for U.S. Citizenship and naturalization.
 9. Residents of homeless shelters and domestic violence shelters.
-10.

-Home based adult learners seeking on-line basic skills study opportunities standards, known as Federal Core Measures, be met each year by states in order to receive funding for Adult Education and Family Literacy activities.
+10. Home based adult learners seeking on-line basic skills study opportunities Service Level: 601 adults served Evaluation Measurement: The Adult Education and Family Literacy Act mandates that specific performance standards, known as Federal Core Measures, be met each year by states in order to receive funding for Adult Education and Family Literacy activities.
+Outcome: Outcomes for FY15 are not available at this time.
+Core Services Location: Career & Technical Centers, WorkForce West Virginia, Public Libraries, Adult Learning Centers, Public Schools, CTC, Correctional Facilities, Businesses, and etc. Intensive Svc.
+Location: Career & Technical Centers, WorkForce West Virginia, Public Libraries, Adult Learning Centers, Public Schools, CTC, Correctional Facilities, Businesses, and etc. Training Location: Career & Technical Centers, WorkForce West Virginia, Public Libraries, Adult Learning Centers, Public Schools, CTC, Correctional Facilities, Businesses, and etc.